Other Important Information

 Federal Student Aid Ombudsman Group

-Borrowers with concerns about their Federal Student Loans may contact the Federal Student Aid Ombudsman Group at:U.S. Department of Education
+Borrowers with concerns about their Federal Student Loans may visit the Federal Student Aid Ombudsman Group website or contact them at:U.S. Department of Education

 FSA Ombudsman Group